Orbifold quantum D-modules associated to weighted projective spaces: Direct approach from the D-module

 \end{corollary}

-Our normalization ensures that the induced pairing on $A$ agrees with the usual Poincar\'e intersection pairing on the cohomology of $\P(w)$; it is known from \cite{Ka73} that $(1,p^n)=1/(w_0\dots w_n)$.
-The induced pairing on $A\otimes \C[q^{1/\s}]$ satisfies the Frobenius property (see section 6.5 of \cite{Gu08}).
+With this normalization, the induced pairing on $A$ agrees with the usual Poincar\'e intersection pairing on the cohomology of $\P(w)$; it is known from \cite{Ka73} that $(1,p^n)=1/(w_0\dots w_n)$.
+The induced pairing on $A\otimes \C[q^{\pm1/l}]$ satisfies the Frobenius property (see section 6.5 of \cite{Gu08}).
 Hence, by the cyclic property, it agrees with the orbifold quantum Poincar\'e intersection pairing.

 This concludes our construction of an abstract orbifold quantum product, grading, and pairing directly from $T_w-q$, and our verification that they agree with the usual ones.

 \begin{example} $\P(1,2,3)$